ThakurPremSingh/Excel-Capstone-Project/README.md

 🔸Utilizing Pivot Tables and Power Pivot with DAX for advanced data analysis.<br>
 🔸Executing Extract, Transform, and Load (ETL) processes within Excel.<br>
 🔸Applying Conditional Formatting to enhance data visualization and insights.<br>
+### Soft skill<br>
+Delivering a presentation on a topic significantly enhances my comprehension by requiring me to delve deeper into the subject matter, organize my thoughts clearly, and articulate key concepts effectively.